 SA2 answer:

 - SA2 agrees that Approach 1 is a possible deployment option.
+SA2 understands that in some cases this approach may include performing Slice resource re-partitioning (as concluded by RAN3 in TR 38.832).

 - SA2 agrees that the entity deciding the Alternative S-NSSAI (OAM, NSSF or PCF) could be made aware of information enabling the entity deciding a load distribution between S-NSSAIs and to distribute the UEs between S-NSSAIs, when possible and applicable.
 However, that would require multiple S-NSSAIs to be configured for an S-NSSAI.
 It would also require logic to enable OAM, NSSF and PCF to distribute the load between these.
-SA2 has not yet agreed any CR to support approach 2.
+There is no agreement in SA2 to progress the logic of approach 2.

 - SA2 agrees that Approach 3 is a possible deployment option.